cetkovicaleksa/ftn77-thesis/README.md

 A Typst template for writing Bachelor's/Master's theses at the Faculty of technical sciences, University of Novi Sad.

 **⚠️ Disclaimer**
-: This is not an offical template, but rather what i developed for my personal thesis which follows uni guidelines.
+: This is not an offical template, but rather what I developed for my personal thesis which follows uni guidelines.

 Repository
 : <https//github.com/cetkovicaleksa/ftn77-thesis>